 Do You Need a Wedding Planner for Your Small Wedding?

 When choosing someone to save your day, your options are wedding planners, day-of coordinators, and wedding designers.
-Each of them specializes in their own area of wedding planning.
+However, each of them specializes in their own area of wedding planning.

 The Wedding Planner

 Wedding planners are full-service planners, which also translates to full prices.
 These are teams that help you sort out your thoughts.
 From the moment you are engaged, they are by your side, guiding you through the abundance of choices you’ll need to make, and they are there on your wedding day to make sure all of your dreams and wishes come to fruition just as planned.

 - Too busy to plan your wedding

 - Quickly overwhelmed and stressed with too many options

 However, we do not recommend using a full-service wedding planner.
 As mentioned above, they are much more costly, and they are much more useful for larger, more elaborate weddings.
 Thus, if you intend to keep things simple or have a clear idea of what you may want your wedding to look like, a wedding planner will be over-kill, and you can do a lot without their assistance.